Book reviews by

 Animal Farm is one of Orwell’s most famous works.
 It is a classic allegorical novella that uses a farm and its animals as a metaphor for the events leading up to the Russian Revolution of 1917 and the subsequent rise of Stalinism in the Soviet Union.

-However, as time passes, the pigs become increasingly authoritarian and corrupt, ultimately transforming the farm into a totalitarian state that mirrors the very system they had once rebelled against.
+However, the pigs become increasingly authoritarian and corrupt as time passes, transforming the farm into a totalitarian state that mirrors the system they once rebelled against.

 A powerful narrative and incisive commentary on the perils of political power and propaganda.
 “Animal Farm” remains a timeless and essential work of literature.